-With the understanding that information and requirements related to COVID-19 may change over time, it is expected that residents maintain awareness of and adherence to the following:
+Information and requirements related to COVID-19 may change over time.
+Specific policies, guidelines, and regulations will be provided for residential students as it becomes available. it is expected that residents maintain awareness of and adherence to the following:

 - REACH Regulations and Guidelines as outlined in this document - Student Housing License Agreement conditions - Applicable State and Federal Laws - Applicable Sonoma County Health Orders and Guidance - Sonoma State University Policies and Regulations - Sonoma State University updates regarding COVID-19 - CSU Executive Orders